Sorry, you need to enable JavaScript to visit this website.

 Since 2022, youth policy has been part of the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium).
 Under the Minister, till 2024, the State Secretariat for Families was responsible for youth policies; since 2024, the State Secretariat for Higher Education, Vocational and Adult Education, and Youth Affairs.
 The Deputy State Secretariat for Young People is under that unit.

-Based on the Organizational and Operational Rules of the Ministry, the Minister of Culture and Innovation coordinates the activities of the State Secretary for Higher Education, Vocational and Adult Education, and Youth Affairs.
+In accordance with the Organizational and Operational Rules, the Minister of Culture and Innovation coordinates the activities of the State Secretary for Higher Education, Vocational and Adult Education, and Youth Affairs.

 The following structure reflects the situation in force: